abhijitchavda/Microservices-Shopping-Cart/VALUES.md

 **3. See the whole -- Aashish**

+This week the team got together and integrated the respective modules.
+Unit testing for each module has been completed.
+Integration testing is now in the final stage.
+At each step of the way, the team has kept in mind the wholistic view of the project ensuring that any change made has minimal impact on other modules.
+The values of simplicity, elimination of waste, timely feedback and effective communication, along with this wholistic project view have led to a successful implementation.

 **4. Communication -- neville**

 The team has spent considerable amount of time in joint meetings in the week 8.
 All members of the have been equally communicative and vocal about building the best application.
 A second code sprint has been planned for the weekend where the team members will complete the testing of their respective modules.